We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Price: $

-- Construction: This product is a fabric-covered thin foam tube with an open top and a flexible sewn bottom.
+- How it’s made: This product is a fabric-covered thin foam tube with an open top and a flexible sewn bottom.
 While insulin can be drawn from the vial while it rests inside, there’s no way to check the level of the fluid remaining without removing the vial.
 Available in lime green, purple, red, and royal blue, Securitee Blanket claims their product allows for a “more secure grip” on the vial.
 Like the Cosita, it could easily be carried in a Frío, or other cooler.
 (Note: Our test Blanket was the “long” model, technically designed for the taller Lantus vial, as we couldn’t find the “short” version designed for rapid-acting vials online.)

 - Drop test results: The Securitee Blanket product also protected its vial successfully for the full battery of tests.
 It also bounces on impact, but not in the same stealthy way the Cosita did.
 Instead, there is a resounding thunk when it hits.
 Still, it did the job.